chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

 ## 1.b.
 Create requirements file

-add text, set up requirements file , why used , here's the 3 packages you'll need to run this, goes in same level as readme file, add bash of what to type
+add text, set up requirements file , why used , here's the 3 packages you'll need to run this, goes in same level as readme file, add bash of what to type, renumber instructions